-Patients with AF may be treated in one of two ways: Either by allowing AF to continue and controlling the pulse rate so that the heart operates at a rate which is close to the normal rate and causes none of the symptoms mentioned above.
+Patients with AF may be treated in one of two ways: either by allowing AF to continue and controlling the pulse rate so that the heart operates at a rate which is close to the normal rate and causes none of the symptoms mentioned above.
 Alternatively, the physician and the patient may choose to try to convert the AF back to the normal rhythm by cardioversion.

-This is usually appropriate if the patient is relatively young (a cardioversion may be considered for older people if criteria are met) and active, suffers from the symptoms of AF despite controlling the pulse rate, and has had AF for a relatively short time (usually less than a year).
+This is usually appropriate if the patient is relatively young (a cardioversion may be considered for older people if criteria are met) and active, suffers from the symptoms of AF despite controlling the pulse rate, has had AF for a relatively short time (usually less than a year) and has no underlying heart or other disease that might be expected to restart the AF.